Ceramic Dictionary

 c) Put the mold as near as possible to the clay.

-d) Pick up the clay, with the cloth, holding it flat between both hands and lay it over or into the mold, remove the cloth.
+d) Pick up the clay with the cloth, holding it flat between both hands and lay it over or into the mold, remove the cloth.
 The cloth helps to stop the clay deforming while being moved.
-Do not hold it between your fingers, as with the weight of the clay it will stretch and become narrower in parts and your fingers will also leave indents.
+Do not hold the clay between your fingers as it will stretch under its own weight and become narrower in parts and your fingers will also leave indents.

 e) Smooth and press it with a rubber kidney so it takes the shape of the mold.